AerWyn81/HeadBlocks/docs/config/config.md

     fadeOut: 0
 ```

-It is also possible to send a title when the head is clicked, if `enabled`, to the player highly configurable:
+When enabled, you can display a highly configurable title to the player when they click on a head:

-- firstLine: first line of the title
+- firstLine: main title text
-- subTitle: second line of the title
+- subTitle: subtitle text
-- fadeIn: how long it takes to display in ticks (20 ticks -> 1 second)
+- fadeIn: fade-in duration in ticks (20 ticks = 1 second)
-- stay: how long it stays displayed in ticks
+- stay: display duration in ticks
-- fadeOut: how long it takes to disappear in ticks
+- fadeOut: fade-out duration in ticks

-?> Hex colors (format: {#ffffff}), placeholders and centering (use: {center}) are supported
+?> Hex colors (format: {#ffffff}), placeholders, and text centering (use: {center}) are supported.

 #### Headclick - Firework